-Key Takeaways
+Key takeaways

 What ISA 530 actually requires you to document

 ISA 530.8 requires the auditor to select items such that each sampling unit has a chance of selection.
-This rules out haphazard selection for statistical sampling (ISA 530.A13 explicitly notes that haphazard selection is not appropriate when using statistical sampling techniques).
-For non-statistical sampling, haphazard selection is permitted but carries documentation risk: a reviewer can't verify that each item genuinely had a chance of selection unless you describe the method used.
+This rules out haphazard selection for statistical sampling ( ISA 530 .A13 explicitly notes that haphazard selection is not appropriate when using statistical sampling techniques).
+For non-statistical sampling, haphazard selection is permitted but carries documentation risk: a reviewer can’t verify that each item genuinely had a chance of selection unless you describe the method used.

+The documentation requirements sit in ISA 530.14 and ISA 230.8 .
+You must record the sampling approach, the selection method, the sample size and how it was determined, the procedures performed on each item, and the results evaluation.
 None of these can be implicit.
-If the working paper says "sample of 25 selected" without explaining why 25, the documentation is insufficient.
+If the WP says “sample of 25 selected” without explaining why 25, the documentation is insufficient.

 Choosing between MUS and attribute sampling